 Cotton has a high tensile strength and can stand up well to high temperatures.
 It does tend to shrink some, so it should be prewashed before making anything that requires its dimensions to remain unaltered upon completion.

-Heavier fabric weights of cotton, such as denim, are excellent choices for children’s clothing as they will stand up better to the strain of heavy wear.
+Heavier fabric weights of cotton, such as denim, are excellent choices for children’s clothing as they will stand up better to the strain of heavy wear (but maybe not a good choice for a job interview though!).
 Even lighter fabric weights wear well, and can withstand numerous washings before beginning to deteriorate.

 3. It’s Comfortable